Economic forecasting

 The economist typically considers risks (i.e., events or conditions that can cause the result to vary from their initial estimates).
 These risks help illustrate the reasoning process used in arriving at the final forecast numbers.
 Economists typically use commentary along with data visualization tools such as tables and charts to communicate their forecast.
 In preparing economic forecasts a variety of information has been used in an attempt to increase the accuracy.

-Everything from macroeconomic, microeconomic, market data from the future, machine-learning (artificial neural networks), and human behavioral studies have all been used to achieve better forecasts.
+Everything from macroeconomic, microeconomic, market data from the future, machine-learning (neural networks), and human behavioral studies have all been used to achieve better forecasts.
 Forecasts are used for a variety of purposes.
 Governments and businesses use economic forecasts to help them determine their strategy, multi-year plans, and budgets for the upcoming year.
 Stock market analysts use forecasts to help them estimate the valuation of a company and its stock.

 Economists select which variables are important to the subject material under discussion.
 Economists may use statistical analysis of historical data to determine the apparent relationships between particular independent variables and their relationship to the dependent variable under study.
 For example, to what extent did changes in housing prices affect the net worth of the population overall in the past?
 This relationship can then be used to forecast the future.
 That is, if housing prices are expected to change in a particular way, what effect would that have on the future net worth of the population?
 Forecasts are generally based on sample data rather than a complete population, which introduces uncertainty.
 The economist conducts statistical tests and develops statistical models (often using regression analysis) to determine which relationships best describe or predict the behavior of the variables under study.
 Historical data and assumptions about the future are applied to the model in arriving at a forecast for particular variables.